boblemaire/IoTaWatt/Docs/outputs.rst

 Select main_1 from the list and it will appear in the calculator formula display.
 Next click on the |plusKey|, then repeat the input process selecting Main_2.
+Our example is unambiguous and so doesn't need parenthesis.

 .. image:: pics/totalPowerOutput.png